 - Store in a glass jar with a lid and use as you would regular lotion or body butter.
-If your home stays above 75 degrees, it may soften and need to be kept at the fridge, but it will stay whipped at a temperature lower than that.
+If your home is above 75°F, the body butter may soften and need to be kept in the fridge to maintain the whipped texture.

 - Keep for yourself, or give away!
 Enjoy!